-The main material of this rompers is from my old knitted sweater, my once favorite clothes before it shows some signs of wears on the neck’s ribbing.
-Instead of donating it away to the needed1, I think it is better that I recycle the material into something wearable for my daughter.
+The main material of these rompers is from my old knitted sweater, my once favorite clothes before it showed some signs of wear on the neck’s ribbing.
+Instead of donating it away to the needy, I think it is better that I recycle the material into something wearable for my daughter.

 The approach on how to sew this romper out of an old sweater is pretty straight forward.
 The top of the rompers is the body of the sweater.
 The shorts of the rompers are made from the sleeves.
 Just add some ribbons and elastic bands to complete the rompers.

-1. Woman knitted Sweater
+- Woman Knitted Sweater

-2. Ribbons, 4 yards
+- Ribbons, 4 yards

-4. Elastic band 1″, waist + chest length + some allowance.
+- Elastic band 1″, waist + chest-length + some allowance

-5. Elastic band 1/4″, short length for shorts side seams.
+- Elastic band 1/4″, short length for shorts side seams

-1. Sewing Machine
+- Sewing Machine

-2. Over-locking serger
+- Over-locking serger

-3. Matching color sewing threads
+- Matching color sewing threads

-4. Carbon and tracing wheel
+- Carbon and tracing wheel

-5. Pins and needles.
+- Pins and needles.

-6. Safety Pin
+- Safety Pin

-1. Low waist line
+1. Low waistline

-2. Upper chest at under arm level.
+2. Upper chest at underarm level

-Cut out sleeves and slit open their inseams with a pair of scissors.
+- Cut out sleeves and slit open their inseams with a pair of scissors.

 Keep the rest for other projects.
 I think the knitted rib on the neckline should be nice for making a rosette brooch.

+- a.
 Trace a shorts pattern from a pair of pants or shorts, or download a 7-year-old & 3-year-old shorts’ pattern from this post and this post respectively.

+b.
 Lower the waist-line 3″ below the shorts pattern.
 Shorten the shorts length to your like or able to fit in the sleeve area.
-Mine is about 1 1/2″ from the crotch point.
+Mine is about 1 1/2″ from the crotch point. c.
 Adjust the width of the shorts to fit the sweater width.

+d.
 Pin paper pattern and cut the shortened low waist shorts pattern from the sleeves with 1/2″ seam allowance.

+e.
 Trace seam lines with carbon and tracing wheel.

-Sew and attach ribbons to the hems of the shorts.
+- Sew and attach ribbons to the hems of the shorts.
 Leave enough length for tying a bow at the side.

 It is fine if the shorts are slightly bigger or smaller than the width of the body since it is a knitted material, you can stretch a little to get them fit together.